MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 :varlink:`gencost_posproc_i` (an integer specifying the smoother number of time steps, see :numref:`gencost_ecco_preproc`).
-The smoothing scale file can be be based on the large-scale parameter specified in data.smooth or prepared as a factor of the model resolution DXG and DYG.
-As an example, one can read in offline the model DXG and DYG and create a characteristic length-scale as sqrt(DXG^2 + DYG^2), then multiply by a factor of 3 if one wants the smoothed (large scale) field to be of length-scale 3x that of the model grid spacing.
+The smoothing scale file can be be based on the large-scale parameter specified in data.smooth or prepared as a factor of the model resolution dxC and dyC.
+As an example, one can read in offline the model dxC and dyC and create a characteristic length-scale as sqrt(dxC^2 + dyC^2), then multiply by a factor of 3 if one wants the smoothed (large scale) field to be of length-scale 3x that of the model grid spacing.
 The smoother number of time steps `gencost_posproc_i` can be the same as that used in data.smooth.
 Other options associated with the computation